Field Experimentation is Crucial for Dependable Medical Devices, Researchers Say

 |0

-This work, Field Experimentation is Crucial for Dependable Medical Devices, Researchers Say [Image 3 of 3], by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Field Experimentation is Crucial for Dependable Medical Devices, Researchers Say, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.